1st-wiz-adam/K10-4.0.2-for-OCP-3.11/README.md

-helm repo add kasten https://charts.kasten.io/ helm repo update kubectl create namespace kasten-io helm install k10 kasten/k10 --namespace kasten-io --version 4.0.2 --set injectKanisterSidecar.enabled=true
+helm repo add kasten https://charts.kasten.io/ helm repo update kubectl create namespace kasten-io helm install k10 kasten/k10 --namespace kasten-io --version 4.0.2 --set scc.create=true --set injectKanisterSidecar.enabled=true

 WARNING
 It is recommended to add at least one namespaceSelector or objectSelector when enabling the injectKanisterSidecar feature.
 Otherwise, K10 will try to inject a sidecar into every new workload.
 In the common case, this will lead to undesirable results and potential performance issues.